dipy/dipy/doc/installation.rst

 The primary development repository is `dipy github`_

-We will describe for now that the installation for Ubuntu 9.10 or 10.04 assuming that the installation for other Linux, Macosx and Windows distributions is straightforward.
+We are describing here the installation for Ubuntu 9.10 or 10.04 assuming that the installation for other Linux, Macosx and Windows distributions is straightforward.
 We know that it is not ;-) Don't panic a release is coming soon.